slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Most of the entrepreneurs I know love what they do, but they do not love it because they feel it is their life’s purpose.
 So instead of looking for your life’s purpose, look for things that will stretch you, engage you, and teach you. challenge Because that is where you will find true fulfillment and satisfaction.
 Create Projects, Not Goals
 - Clarity is the Key to All Success: without a clear roadmap for who we are and what we want to achieve, we will never find true success.
 You must know exactly what you want, when you want it, and why you want it.
 Without this clarity, you will find yourself wandering aimlessly for years, or even decades of your life and looking back, wishing that you’d had more direction.
 - We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?
 I can tell you from experience, it leaves a lot of room for change.
 I still love everything I quit.
 But not as much as I love all this room for change._sivers
 - Most 16 year olds are just using their phones to send silly snaps to their friends and watch porn.
 And most people waste their lives away in 9-5 jobs.
-It's not an age thing.
+It’s not an age thing.
 - “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
 - When you look at your bank account and don’t like what you see, you need to remember that these results were caused by your thoughts.
 They were caused by your beliefs, your decisions, and your values that were then projected into your reality.
 - DO THE WORK: Work until your idols become your rivals.
 Work hard in silence.
 Let your silence be your noise.
 How much time do you consume vs produce?
 Are you watching others do things you could be doing if you weren’t watching them.

 What do you really want?
 - What do the actions of your past suggest is most important to you?
-- What desires do you have that don't align with your past behavior.
+- What desires do you have that don’t align with your past behavior.
 - What future path does your past behavior suggest rather than your imagination?
-- If you don't like these answers, change your existing behavior.
+- If you don’t like these answers, change your existing behavior.
 -->